 Honestly, we keep hardly anything under the sink.
-Just some Castile soap for cleaning dishes, a few essential oils (lemon essential oil for deep cleaning any grime off), a spray bottle, and some lime away from when I deep-cleaned the sink when we first got it.
+Just some castile soap for cleaning dishes, a few essential oils (lemon essential oil for deep cleaning any grime off), a spray bottle, and some Lime Away from when I deep-cleaned the sink when we first purchased it.

 A few sponges sit in the suction sink caddy sponge holder in the sink.
 I like to keep it simple.

 We had quite a few drawers put in rather than cabinets, and I think these store so much more in them.
 To the left of the sink, the top drawer cabinet contains all our dish rags and towels.
-P.S we never fold them, just wash and throw right in there.
+P.S. we never fold them; we just wash and throw them right in there.